 As artificially intelligent (AI) tools become increasingly prevalent in photo editing software, some require photos to be uploaded to a cloud for processing.
 While software companies assert that their cloud services protect privacy and won’t misuse your images, I prefer a different approach.

-For portraits and other people photos, I don't use these AI cloud-based tools.
+I don't use cloud-based tools for portraits.
 Instead, I utilize other tools that allow me to keep your images secure on my computer, even if the work takes a bit longer.

 1: Send your digital photo(s) and a description of what you want done.
 I work only with digital files.
 You can send your files by email, WeTransfer, Dropbox, or any other similar service.